Building for success

 You have one of those

 The word that everyone hates but we should all love.
-It’s something that is often missed as you are excited to start the project, but there is little use in building a custom app if it’s not actually going to suit your employees, organisation or market.
-Investing in research
+It’s something that is often missed as you are excited to start the project, but there is little use in building a custom app if it’s not actually going to suit your employees,

 This involves understanding HOW your app will work and also what it will look like.
 Often this stage is combined with the visual architecture and design stage of the process.
 Understanding how the app looks is a huge part of understanding how it will also function.
 Walk through's and prototypes are delivered and deliberated upon.